MicrosoftDocs/well-architected/well-architected/ai/testing.md

 ## Define success metrics

-we recommend that you have a baseline and measure the predictive power of the model by using well-defined metrics.
+We recommend that you have a baseline and measure the predictive power of the model by using well-defined metrics.
 Here are some common metrics.

 - **Accuracy:** This metric represents the ratio of correctly predicted instances to the total instances in the test dataset.
 It's a common measure of overall model performance.